lightAxis/minecraft-modpack-enigmatica-8-diary/README.md

 ./deploy.sh
 ```
 That script is doing:
+1. run adjustment python scripts
+2. do `npm run build` to build html files
-1. make a new git init in dist
+3. make a new git init in doc/.vuepress/dist
-2. init a new commit
+4. init a new commit
-3. force push to gh-pages branch
+5. force push to gh-pages branch